Douglas Fairbanks: Early career

 Douglas Fairbanks began acting at an early age, in amateur theatre on the Denver stage, performing in summer stock at the Elitch Theatre, and other productions sponsored by Margaret Fealy, who ran an acting school for young people in Denver.
 He attended Denver East High School, and was expelled for cutting the strings on the school piano.

 He left school in the spring of 1899, at the age of 15.
 He variously claimed to have attended Colorado School of Mines and Harvard University, but neither claim is true.
 He went with the acting troupe of Frederick Warde, beginning a cross-country tour in September 1899.
 He toured with Warde for two seasons, functioning in dual roles, both as actor and as the assistant stage manager in his second year with the group.

 After two years he moved to New York, where he found his first Broadway role in Her Lord and Master, which premiered in February 1902.
 He worked in a hardware store and as a clerk in a Wall Street office between acting jobs.
 His Broadway appearances included the popular A Gentleman from Mississippi in 1908–09.
-On July 11, 1907, Fairbanks married Anna Beth Sully, the daughter of wealthy industrialist Daniel J. Sully, in Watch Hill, Rhode Island.
+On July 11, 1907, Fairbanks married Anna Bethany Sully, the daughter of wealthy industrialist Daniel J. Sully, in Watch Hill, Rhode Island.
 They had one son, Douglas Fairbanks Jr., also a noted actor.
 The family moved to Los Angeles in 1915.